Our Mini Plush Lop Story

 Congratulations to everyone who placed in the 1st Annual Mini Plush Lops Show.
-With more than 100 entries, the competition was strenuous……please don’t forget to enter the secondary $1,000 contest.
-You may win the cover of the magazine!!!!!!!
-Just pose your bunny with his or her ribbon and/or certificate-then upload the photo in a jpeg file (sample pic above).
-It takes less than 60 seconds.
-Sample photo is above.
-If you need any help email us at “LustersLops@gmail.com”.🐰💜👍🏻Without the judges none of this would have been possible so, thank you from the bottom of our 💕 hearts. *** Sample pic for the post magazine contest.
+With more than 100 entries, the competition was strenuous and 1 of the bunnies also won 2nd place in the magazine contest and got a full page!🐰💜👍🏻Without the judges none of this would have been possible so, thank you to BlueZak Studs and Malvina Lake Plush Lops from the bottom of our 💕 hearts. *** Sample pic for the post magazine contest.#LustersLops#MiniPlushLopsUSA

-******On a daily basis we receive a couple emails asking for mpl breeders throughout the world.
+******On a weekly basis we receive a couple emails asking for mpl breeders throughout the world.
 It takes us time each day to put the buyers in contact with the breeders so we thought it would be more “time-efficient” to just make a list of mpl breeders.
-We do not claim any legal responsibility for their rabbits but, these people are well known in the industry for being honest breeders who care about type, overall quality and take great care and pride in their rabbitries.
+There ARE other good, reliable mpl breeders who are not on this list too.
+We do not claim any legal responsibility for any other breeders rabbits but, these people are well known in the industry for being honest breeders who care about type, overall quality and take great care and pride in their rabbitries.
+This list gets updated about once a year and is comprised of people with experience in breeding MPLs.
 This is a MPL list only.
 If you need a Holland lop please email us because there are just too many Holland Breeders to list.

-As of December, 2022 we are still working on compiling the information.
+As of May, 2022 we are still working on compiling the information and we have not update it in many months so many good people aren’t on the list just because we are working on creating it.
 Please message or email us if you’d like to be added (LustersLops@gmail.com).

 If you don’t live near New England we are happy to point you in the right direction.
-There are many great MPL breeders in the US.
-For the past two years we have been compiling a list of good MPL breeders…..Once the breeders have given us their permission we will publish the full list.
-Additionally, if you need a French lop or a Rex or a Conti or an English Angora or a mini satin rabbit, we have partners worldwide and we are happy to refer you.
+There are many great MPL breeders in the USA and worldwide.
+Since 2019 we have been compiling a list of good MPL breeders.
+The list is refreshed bi-annually in January.
+Additionally, if you need a French lop or a Rex or a Conti or an Netherland Dwarf or an English Angora or a mini satin rabbit, we have friends worldwide and we are happy to refer you.
 Just email us at LustersLops@gmail.com and we will find any breed that you want.

 Free Roam Bunnies